Frances Raday: Academic and legal career

 Raday is currently a Professor of Law at the Haim Striks Law School at Colman College of Management Academic Studies, where she is also president of the Concord Center for Integration of International Law in Israel, with its International Human Rights Law Amicus Clinic, and is also head of the School's Graduate Programs.

 Raday has served as editor in chief of the Israel Law Review; chair of the Lafer Center for Women’s Studies at the Hebrew University; Chair of the Academic Committee of the Minerva Center for Human Rights; and chair of the Israeli Association of Feminist and Gender Studies.

 Raday's research has focused on the development of theory as regards rights to equality of disadvantaged groups.
 She has written a number of books and many academic articles on these issues.
 She has also participated in many conferences and panels, given many public lectures and has educated many generations of students in courses on labour law, international human rights, feminism, state and religion and secular constitutionalism.

 She is an advocate and activist at both the international and the state levels.
-Since 2011 she has been vice-chair of the esteemed UN Human Rights Council Working Group on Discrimination Against Women, operating in Geneva and will be the chair commencing in June 2013.
-Previously, she served as an expert member on the UN Committee on the Elimination of Discrimination against Women.
+Since 2011 she has been vice-chair of the UN Human Rights Council's Working Group on Discrimination Against Women, operating in Geneva and was the chair commencing in June 2013.
+Previously, she served as an expert member on the UN Committee on the Elimination of Discrimination against Women from 2011.
+She was succeeded in that role by Elizabeth Broderick in 2017.